 Step 4: Make a Study Abroad Advising Appointment

-Neva Hendrickson advises on programs in Canada, China, Czech Republic, Finland, France, Germany, Greece, India, Italy, Japan, Korea, Norway and Sweden
+Neva Hendrickson advises on programs in Canada, China, Czech Republic, Finland, France, Germany, Greece, India, Italy, Iceland, Norway and Sweden

-Nancy Wang advises on programs in the UK, Australia, New Zeland, Fiji, Spain, Mexico, South America, Iceland, Ireland, Southern Africa, and Semester at Sea.
+Matt Hiller advises on programs in the UK, Australia, New Zeland, Fiji, Spain, Mexico, South America, Iceland, Ireland, Southern Africa, South Korea, Japan and Semester at Sea.

 Step 5: Application

-Applications can be picked up from your Education Abroad Advisor.
+All applications are online.
+You will need to create profile and meet with an Education Abroad Program Manager in order to have an application opened for you.
 Applications typically consist of two applications, one for UND and the other for the program the student has selected.